pipelight/pipelight/README.md

 ## Types

-The only constraint of pipelight is to default export an Object of type Config.
+The only constraint of pipelight is to "default export" an Object of type Config.
+The second only constraint is that different Pipelines can't have the same name.

 Here "?" means optionnal property in Typescript